 There are two aspects to becoming and being a Christian.
 These are:

-1. Getting Saved by Grace Through Faith – That foundationally is a divine gracious gift and work of God including the role of the Father, Son, and Holy Spirit with respect to the virgin birth, perfect sinless life, crucifixion, burial, resurrection, and ascension of Christ Jesus, the prophetic Messiah, son of God, son of Abraham, son of David.
+1. Getting Saved by Grace Through Repentant Faith – That foundationally is about recognizing the need for a Savior beyond oneself and humbly accepting the divine gracious gift and work of God including the role of the Father, Son, and Holy Spirit with respect to the virgin birth, perfect sinless life, crucifixion, burial, resurrection, and ascension of Christ Jesus, the prophetic Messiah, son of God, son of Abraham, son of David.

-2. Living Saved by Grace Through Faith – That foundationally is about faithfully expressing in attitude, voice/speech, and action obedient love for God, self, and others everyday everywhere and in everything through keeping of his commandments as applicable under the New Covenant whose foundation is Christ Jesus.
-When one falls short as all except Christ tend to do, then one confesses to God with godly sorrow and repentance sufficient for God if not sufficient for humankind.
-For it is God not any human who will judge all unto either eternal life in Heaven with its blessed rewards or eternal death in Hell with its undesirable rewards.
+2. Living Saved by Grace Through Repentant Faith – That foundationally is about a repentant faith that expresses in attitude, voice/speech, and action obedient love for God, self, and others everyday everywhere and in everything through keeping of his commandments as applicable under the New Covenant whose foundation is Christ Jesus.

 These two aspects are to be continued for the rest of the person’s life such that he or she does not turn back but endures until the end.